Pituitary microadenoma, macroadenoma and nonfunctioning adenomas (NFPAs), hyperprolactinemia syndrome

 Nonfunctioning pituitary adenomas (NFPAs)

-Nonfunctioning pituitary adenomas are benign (not malignant) growths of the pituitary gland tissue, located at the base of the brain.
-According to the results of the brain autopsies and imaging studies (MRI or CT scan), it was revealed that in every 6 cases can meet such type of pituitary adenoma.
+Non-functioning pituitary adenomas (NFPAs) are benign growths of pituitary gland tissue located at the base of the brain.
+Autopsy and imaging studies (MRI or CT scan) suggest that NFPAs may be found in approximately 1 in 6 individuals.

 Pituitary adenoma and hyperprolactinemia syndrome diagnosis

-Magnetic resonance imaging (MRI) of the pituitary gland is performed with suspicion of adenoma (microadenoma, macroadenoma or prolactinoma of the pituitary gland).
+Magnetic resonance imaging (MRI) of the pituitary gland is indicated when a pituitary adenoma (microadenoma, macroadenoma, or prolactinoma) is suspected.

 The level of the hormone prolactin (lactotropin) in the serum: